sangwonl/labs/di-typescript/slide-deck.md

 ---
 ### Other definition of **DI**

-One of the best definition is by [James Shore](https://www.jamesshore.com/v2/blog/2006/dependency-injection-demystified):
+One of the best definition by [James Shore](https://www.jamesshore.com/v2/blog/2006/dependency-injection-demystified):

 > _"Dependency Injection" is a 25-dollar term for a 5-cent concept.
 Dependency injection means giving an object its instance variables._